manju-minji/swift/exercises/simple-linked-list/README.md

 # Simple Linked List

-Write a simple linked list implementation that uses Elements and a List.
+Write a simple linked list implementation that uses Elements and a List

 The linked list is a fundamental data structure in computer science, often used in the implementation of other data structures.
 They're